sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 <img src="self_maps.png"/>

-In this simple example, the assignable slots x and y, and the parent slots are implemented twice, which is factored out in the maps example.
+In this simple example, the assignable slots `x` and `y`, and the parent slots are implemented twice, which is factored out in the maps example.
 In a more complex object there could be a lot of read-only data and method/parent slots that are factored out.

 ## Heap Scanning